Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-ConnectToEnvironmentsPrivately.md

     ![Connect to VM via Bastion](/docs/images/AzureBastionEnterCredentials.png)

 4. The RDP session opens in a new Tab inside your Browser and you can start connecting to your data services.
-5. Once logged into the VM in a separate browser, go to Microsoft Edge and open [Azure Portal](https://portal.azure.com/).
-From here, navigate to the '{prefix}-{environment}-product-synapse001' Synapse workspace inside the '{prefix}-{environment}-shared-product' resource group for Data Exploration.
+5. Once logged into the VM in a separate browser tab, go to Microsoft Edge and open [Azure Portal](https://portal.azure.com/).
+From here, navigate to the `{prefix}-{environment}-product-synapse001` Synapse workspace inside the `{prefix}-{environment}-shared-product` resource group for data exploration.

     ![Connect to Synapse Workspace](/docs/images/dev-shared-product-synapse.png)

 6. After logging into the Synapse workspace, load a sample dataset from the gallery (e.g. NYC Taxi Dataset).
-Once imported, click on 'New SQL Script' to query 'TOP 100 rows'.
+Once imported, click on "New SQL Script" to query "TOP 100 rows".

     ![Connect to New SQL Script](/docs/images/new-sql-script.png)